andrewmatveychuk/azure.policy/README.md

 # azure.policy

-Sample ARM templates for Azure policy and policy initiative definitions.
+Sample ARM and [Bicep](https://github.com/Azure/bicep)(!) templates for Azure policy and policy initiative definitions.

 Before starting to work with these templates, read the information in the following blog posts according to your points of interest: